Aidoo Hewton, Abena

 George Mason University

-Dr. Abena Aidoo, is an Associate Professor in the Tourism & Events Management (TEM) program, in the School of Recreation, Health, and Tourism, at George Mason University (Mason).
-During the almost 7 years she has been at the University, she has taught a wide variety of courses such as, Heritage and Cultural Tourism, Tourism Planning and Policy, Introduction to Tourism Management, Ecotourism, the Administration of Sport, Recreation, and Tourism Organizations, and Women and Tourism.
+Dr. Abena Aidoo Hewton, is an Associate Professor in the Tourism & Events Management (TEM) program, in the School of Sport, Recreation, and Tourism Management, at George Mason University (Mason).
+During the 10+ years she has been at the University, she has taught a wide variety of courses such as, Heritage and Cultural Tourism, Tourism Planning and Policy, Introduction to Tourism Management, Ecotourism, the Administration of Sport, Recreation, and Tourism Organizations, Women and Tourism, and Film and Medical Tourism.

-For a little over 3 years, Dr. Aidoo served as the Fieldwork Experience Coordinator for the TEM program, during which she revamped the curriculum of the two required internship courses to enhance the overall experience for students and the partner agencies.
+For about 3 and a half years, Dr. Aidoo Hewton served as the Fieldwork Experience Coordinator for the TEM program, during which she revamped the curriculum of the two required internship courses to enhance the overall experience for students and the partner agencies; revised the Internship Manual, adapted the manual to create a Practicum Manual, created a pre-registration Online Orientation, and presented the Fieldwork Program to various industry partners.
+She also led the effort to revise and update all required paperwork, as well as streamlining the TEM program's Practicum and Internship Experiences Webpage.

-As a Commercial Clerk at the Embassy of the United States in Accra, Ghana, she worked to promote U.S. exports to, and to facilitate U.S. investments in, Ghana.
-In this position, she was integrally involved in various activities, including the organization of large-scale events for the Department of State and the Department of Commerce, in Accra, Ghana.
+As a Commercial Clerk at the Embassy of the United States in Accra, Ghana, Dr. Aidoo Hewton worked to promote U.S. exports to, and to facilitate U.S. investments in, Ghana.
+In this position, she was integrally involved in various activities, including the organization of large-scale events for the Department of State and the Department of Commerce, in Accra, Ghana, and was recognized with a citation “For Proven Initiative and Self-Motivation in Serving U.S. Mission Interests.”

 - Heritage and Cultural Tourism